godotengine/godot-docs/development/cpp/custom_resource_format_loaders.rst

 or managed resources.
 Godot needs a new registered data type to understand additional binary formats such as machine learning models.

-Here is an example of how to create a custom datatype
+Here is an example of creating a custom datatype:

 .. code-block:: cpp